 Partnering with others, we promote responsible and equitable economic development.
-The potential for progress in a community requires private-public partnerships which set the course for encouraging and assisting all manner of businesses, including start-up, retention and expansion.
+The potential for progress in a community requires private-public partnerships which set the course for promoting and assisting all manner of businesses, including start-up, retention and expansion.

 Often people think economic development is defined by the work of attracting new companies to the area, but it's more often about business retention and expansion of jobs.
-Studies show that the most effective economic development dollars are those spent working with existing businesses, since most of the economic growth in a community is a result of established enterprises.
+Studies show that often the most effective economic development dollars are those spent working with existing businesses, since most of the economic growth in a community is a result of established enterprises.
 Supporting and growing local businesses who are already here is crucial to achieving long-term growth and expansion of our local economy.

 In our efforts to spur generation and retention of jobs, AADC supports economic development and new business start-ups, relocation, or expansions in multiple ways, including but not limited to:

-Acting as a resource for all businesses to help them find whatever they need.
+Acting as a resource for all businesses to help them find whatever they need

 Reviewing business plans and acting as a sounding board for business ideas

-Administration of four Revolving Loan Funds.
+Administration of Revolving Loan Funds

-Assisting business with financing needs which may include utilizing revolving loan funds, lending agencies, and local lenders.
+Assisting business with financing needs which may include utilizing revolving loan funds, lending agencies, and local lenders

-Site location assistance and help with City/County Planning and Zoning Department issues.
+Site location assistance and help with City/County Planning and Zoning Department issues

 Marketing Industrial Parks in Ashland County